Skip to main content

 Country music fans are likely familiar with the 1972 hit single, Delta Dawn, first recorded by Bette Midler but popularized by Tanya Tucker’s rendition at the age of thirteen.
 The song is about a woman from Brownsville, Tennessee who is so beautiful in her youth that she is given the name Delta Dawn.
 Unfortunately, she falls for the wrong man who promises to make her his bride.
 Though he deserts her, he assures the young girl that one day he will return.
 As time passes, it becomes obvious to everyone in the little town that she was deceived.
 Sadly, Delta Dawn grows older and more cynical as each day passes, waiting for a bridegroom who is never going to come.
 The song’s first verse explains,

-“She’s forty-one and Daddy still calls her Baby!
-All the folks ‘round Brownsville say she’s crazy, ‘Cause she walks downtown with her suitcase in hand, Looking for a mysterious dark-hard man.”
+“She’s forty-one and her Daddy still calls her Baby!
+All the folks ‘round Brownsville say she’s crazy, ‘Cause she walks downtown with her suitcase in her hand, Looking for a mysterious dark-hard man.”

 Can you imagine the sad scene of a bride who throws her life away walking the streets, waiting for the husband who is never returning?
 The chorus evokes intentional images of pity and concern,